project-fifo/docs/general/clustering.rst

 Stateless
 +++++++++

-Maintaining availability in stateless applications is pretty simple, it's 'the cloud way': you can fire up multiple instances and since they don't need to share state a failing instance can simply be replaced by a new one or discarded alltogether.
+Maintaining availability in stateless applications is pretty simple, it's 'the cloud way': you can fire up multiple instances and since they don't need to share state a failing instance can simply be replaced by a new one or discarded altogether.

 The following components are stateless: